1. Health Hub

 Z-Packs are a 5-day course of antibiotic treatment containing the drug azithromycin.
 Azithromycin is used to treat many bacterial infections, including sexually transmitted diseases (like chlamydia and gonorrhea) and upper respiratory infections like bronchitis and pneumonia.

 Z-Packs are not recommended for sinus infections, as azithromycin induces antibiotic resistance.
 According to the CDC, 1 out of 3 antibiotic prescriptions written by doctors isn’t even necessary for treatment.
 Prescribing antibiotics when unnecessary can cause antibiotic resistance and even more severe side effects.
-Because of this, clinical practice guidelines recommends amoxicillin use over the use of Z-Packs and azithromycin as a treatment for bacterial sinus infections.
+Because of this, clinical practice guidelines recommend amoxicillin use over the use of Z-Packs and azithromycin as a treatment for bacterial sinus infections.

 OTC Medication

 These drugs are widely available at pharmacies and medical supply retailers.
+Standard over-the-counter treatment options include:

-Saline nasal spray: Over-the-counter saline nasal sprays (like Sinex) are widely available at most pharmacies.
-These sprays rinse and clean the nasal passages, which can reduce symptoms.
+Saline nasal spray: Over-the-counter saline nasal sprays (like Sinex) clean the nasal passages, which can ease symptoms.

 Home remedies